Vartika-l7/study-buddy-/README.md

-Here is a shorter and simpler version of the README for your AI Study Buddy app.

 📚 AI Study Buddy App
 A simple, smart study tool using a FastAPI (Python) backend and a Tailwind/JavaScript frontend.
 Upload your notes and instantly generate study aids!